The SLAM revolution

-SLAM was designed for devices that are moving through a space.
-SLAM based systems are inherently mobile, they are at their best when used on the move.
-For anyone involved in the acquisition of geospatial data, this is a huge game changer.
-Gone are the days of multiple, static set-ups of bulky, tripod-based systems.
-With a SLAM mobile mapping system, it’s possible to rapidly and simply walk through an environment, building a digital map as you go.
-By removing laborious set-ups from the equation, the time and cost savings are enormous.
+SLAM based systems are inherently mobile – they are at their best when used on the move.
+Gone are the days of multiple static set-ups of bulky tripod-based systems.
+With a SLAM mobile mapping system, it’s possible to simply walk through an environment building a digital map as you go, saving time and money by removing laborious set-ups from the equation.
 SLAM based mobile mapping systems slash survey times and can be over 10 times faster at acquiring data.

-For the built environment, this opens large opportunities as we help construction professionals carry out fast, accurate 3D models in the minimum amount of time, helping them with:
+For the built environment, this opens large opportunities as we help construction professionals carry out fast and accurate 3D models in the minimum amount of time, helping them with:

 It’s easy to see how SLAM mapping devices are considered a ‘disruptive technology’ in the survey industry.

-You might think that after seven years of rapid growth and development we’d be taking a break.
-But in this fast-paced, innovation hungry industry, slowing down is not an option.
-After all, our SLAM isn’t standing still, it’s constantly evolving and so are we.
-Our experienced mathematicians and SLAM developers are constantly working on the next generation of SLAM features to offer even more functionality with each release.
-And we’re going one step further than this with our in-house innovation team, headed by GeoSLAM & 3D Laser Mapping Founder, Graham Hunter (a world-renowned leader in LiDAR technologies).
+Our experienced mathematicians and SLAM developers are constantly working on the next generation of features to offer even more functionality with each release, and we’re going one step further than this with our in-house innovation team headed by GeoSLAM Founder & CEO Graham Hunter.

 The initiative behind the foundation of the team is to cement innovation at the heart of all that GeoSLAM does, allowing us to expand our R&D capabilities, to keep delivering industry-leading products and to fortify our place at the cutting edge of global SLAM development.